juhoniinikoski/neroksi-app/neroksi-api/README.md

 4. **(Optional)** To populate the database with some seed data you can run `npm run seed:run`. **Note:** running this command will remove all existing data in database.

 5. All done!
 Just run `npm start` to start the server.
-After the server has started you should be able to access the GraphQL playground at http://localhost:4000/graphql.
+After the server has started you should be able to access the Apollo Sandbox at http://localhost:4000/graphql.

 ## 🔑 Authorization